Index News Docs Issues Source

 Ancient terminals

-Pre-ECMA-48 terminals are generally not expected to work.
+Most pre-ECMA-48 (1979) terminals are not expected to work.

 There is some degree of ADM-3A support, tested in Kragen Javier Sitaker’s admu emulator.
-However, a real ADM-3A would likely be confused by non-ASCII characters.

 Patches for other terminals (hardware or software alike) are welcome.